If you've been thinking of welcoming a Shiba Inu into your home - welcome to the club!

 # 5 - Having a Shiba Inu Safe Environment

-Being that Shiba Inu were once small game hunters, many Shiba retain some of that ingrained prey drive.
+Shiba Inu were once small game hunters and many still retain a lot of that deeply embedded instinctual prey drive.

 That's great for those who want help with mice patrol but bad for those that do not have properly contained home environments for the dogs.

-Those considering a Shiba will need to have a safe and secure home that a Shiba cannot escape from.
+Those considering a Shiba must have a safe and secure home that a Shiba cannot escape from.

-A bolting Shiba is likely to be a fast Shiba, and i've heard too many stories of owners tragically losing their Shibas due to a forgotten door or gate being left opened.
+A bolting Shiba is a fast Shiba, and we've all heard too many stories of owners tragically losing their Shibas due to a forgotten door or gate being left opened.

 # 6 - Fur.
 Just Fur.

-The double coat of a Shiba Inu will bring a lot of "oohs and ahhhs" from admirers.
+The plush double coat of a Shiba Inu will bring a lot of "oohs and ahhhs" from wide-eyed admirers.

 A Shiba Inu is a Spitz dog with a plush undercoat that completely "blows" twice a year.

-During this magical coat blowing period, their fur will be everywhere.
-On your clothes, in the carpet, and many times in your food.
+On your clothes, in the carpet, and in your food.

-Those that have "neat freak" issues or allergies will need to take this into consideration.
+Those that have "O.C.D. / neat freak" issues or allergies will need to take this into consideration.